jeffersongt/shotgun-monitor/README.md

 ### :hammer: Build and Install project

-The following command will build the project install `pgen` on your system:
+The following command will install the project dependencies:

 ```sh
 npm install